To learn more about what will be covered in each subject, please select from the list below:

 Paper 2

-Single Text – The single text being taught in these classes is William Shakespeare’s King Lear.
+Single Text – The single text being taught in these classes is William Shakespeare’s Othello.

 NB Significant class time will be given to the exploration of the single text.